quotient-im/Quaternion/README.md

 makes sense to delete cache files when Quaternion is not running.
 If Quaternion doesn't find or cannot fully load cache files at startup it downloads the whole state from Matrix servers.
-It tries to optimise this process by lazy-loading if the server supports it; in an unlucky case when the server cannot do lazy-loading, initial sync can take much time (up to a minute and even more, depending on the number of rooms and the number of users in them);
+It tries to optimise this process by lazy-loading room members if the server supports that; in an unlucky case when the server cannot do lazy-loading, initial sync can take much time (up to a minute and even more, depending on the number of rooms and the number of users in them).
-in the worst case, a larger user account without lazy-loading may crash Quaternion when using Qt older than 5.15.

 Deleting cache files may help with problems such as missing avatars, rooms stuck in a wrong state etc.